 We want the data to be as spread out as possible.
 If we look from the direction parallel to the galactic plane, we see just a line.
-We lose one dimension, essentially keeping just a single coordinate for each star.
-(This is unfortunately exactly the perspective we see on the night sky: most stars are in the bright band we call the milky way, and we only see the outliers.)
+We lose one dimension, keeping only a single coordinate for each star.
+(This is unfortunately exactly the perspective we see on the night sky: most stars are in the bright band we call the milky way, and we only look at the outliers.)
 Among all possible projections, we attempt to find the one with the highest spread across the scatter plot.
-This projection may not be (and usually isn't) orthogonal to any axis; it may be projection to an arbitrary plane.
+This projection may not be (and usually isn't) orthogonal to any of the axis; it may be projection to an arbitrary plane.

-We again talk about two dimensional projection only for the sake of illustration.
+We again talk about two-dimensional projection only for the sake of illustration.
 Imagine that we have ten thousand dimensional data and we would like, for some reason, keep just ten features.
 Yes, we can rank the features and keep the most informative, but what if these are correlated and tell us the same thing?
 Or what if our data does not have any target variable: with what should the "good features" be correlated?
 And what if the optimal projection is not aligned with the axes at all, so "good" features are combinations of the original ones?

-We can do the same reasoning as above: we want to find a 10dimensional (for the sake of examples) projection in which the data points are as spread as possible.
+We can do the same reasoning as above: we want to find a 10dimensional (for the sake of examples) projection in which the data points spread as widely as possible.

 How do we do this?
-Let's go back to our everyday's three dimensional world and think about how to find a two-dimensional projection.
+Let's go back to our every day's threedimensional world and think about how to find a two-dimensional projection.

-Imagine you are observing a swarm of flies; your data are their exact coordinates in the room, so the position of each fly is described by three numbers.
-Then you discover that your flies actually fly in a formation: they are (almost) on the same line.
-You could then describe the position of each fly with a single number that represents the fly's position along the line.
+Imagine you are observing a swarm of flies; your data are their exact coordinates in the room, so three numbers describe the position of each fly.
+Then you discover that your flies fly in a formation: they are (almost) on the same line.
+You could then describe the position of each fly with a single number that represents the fly's location along the line.
 Plus, you need to know where in the space the line lies.
 We call this line the first principal component.
 By using it, we reduce the three-dimensional space into a single dimension.

-After some careful observation, you notice the flies are a bit spread in one other direction, so they do not fly along a line but along a band.
+After some careful observation, you notice the flies are a bit spread in one other direction, so they do not fly along a line but along the band.
 Therefore, we need two numbers, one along the first and one along the - you guessed it - second principal component.

-It turns out the flies are actually also spread in the third direction.
+It turns out the flies are also spread in the third direction.
 Thus you need three numbers after all.

 Or do you?
-It all depends on how spread they are in the second and in the third direction.
-If the spread along the second is relatively small in comparison with the first, you are fine with a single dimension.
+It all depends on how they spread in the second and in the third direction.
+If the spread along the latter is relatively small in comparison with the first, you are okay with a single dimension.
 If not, you need two, but perhaps still not three.